zachpickerel/Chicago-data-dashboard/README.md

-# Chicago-data-dashboard
+# Chicago Data Dashboard

-Simple data dashboard using public APIs
+Quick full-stack dashboard pulling public data about Chicago.

+Mostly an excuse to play with APIs and keep the frontend skills sharp after moving here.